t3c404/Quokka-Project/README.md

 ---

 ## Installation
+1. clone the repo: `git clone https://github.com/t3c404/Quokka-Project.git`
-1. clone the repo for the base64-decoder: `git clone https://github.com/t3c404/base64-decoder.git`
+2. clone the repo for the base64-decoder: `git clone https://github.com/t3c404/base64-decoder.git`
-2. clone the repo for the md5breaker: `git clone https://github.com/apox64/md5breaker.git`
+3. clone the repo for the md5breaker: `git clone https://github.com/apox64/md5breaker.git`
-3. start both services (How to?
-Read the Readme.md of both services)
+4. start both services (look at the README.md of both services)
-4. open the index.html file and start to decode
+5. open the index.html and start to decode

 ## Manual

-1. **Break:** decode input string
+1. **Break:** decode input
-2. **Add to DB:** add input to Database and encode it with md5
+2. **Add to DB:** hash the cleartext and add it to the database
-3. **Init DB:** initialized Database
+3. **Init DB:** load Database
-4. **Clear DB:** clear the Database (no more md5 in Database after clearing)
+4. **Clear DB:** clear the database (no more md5 hashes in the database after clearing)

-## >> Webservice coming soon! <<
+## Webservice coming soon!